refraction-ray/realspace-RG/README.md

 ## How to cite

-S.-X. Zhang and H. Yao, *Universal properties of many-body localization transitions in quasiperiodic systems*, arXiv: 1805.05958 (2018).
+S.-X. Zhang and H. Yao, Phys.
+Rev. Lett. **121**, 206601 (2018).

 ## References

-*We list arXiv version of the papers mentioned above such that everyone can access them.*
+*We list arXiv version of the papers mentioned above so that everyone can access them.*

 * [Universal properties of many-body localization transitions in quasiperiodic systems](https://arxiv.org/abs/1805.05958)